mohit2872/dockers-viasat/README.md

 1. I assigned IP address of the PostgreSQL server as a hard coded value.
 It could have been handled more elegantly with the help of service registry.
 2. I could have learnt Kubernetes as well.
+3. Make logs and store the IP address of both the docker containers.